 Errors display in red and warnings display in yellow.
-If a link is available, use Cmd + mouse click to follow the error or warning to the relevant part of the code.
+If a link is available, use Ctrl+mouse click (Windows) or Cmd+mouse click (macOS) to follow the error or warning to the relevant part of the code.

-To clear the build output, click the Clear Output icon arright-click and select Clear Output.
+To clear the build output, click the Clear Output icon so or right-click and select Clear Output.

-11. IntelliSense code editing
+10. IntelliSense code editing